 If your eero is blinking white, here are a few steps that you can try to fix the issue.
 Try out our recommended steps below before you contact Eero support.

-One of the fastest ways to fix the blinking white light is to remove the malfunctioning device.
+One of the fastest ways to fix the “why is my eero blinking white” problem is to remove the malfunctioning device.
 Using your Eero app, remove the node and add it again.

 Typically, this has been proven to resolve some connectivity issues.
 So the flashing white light should go back to a solid white.